FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

 The love of learning, and making a conscious effort to improve how you learn is an essential skill of any successful programmer.

 (This is my favourite part of the job.)

+???

+Need more inspiration, podcasts can be helpful.
+Some good ones, Syntax, The Debug Log, Breaking Math.

 ---